MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 ## What is Dassault Systèmes SOLIDWORKS?
 <!--note from editor: It sure sounds like we're endorsing this product.
 Can we make this less enthusiastic?-->
-SOLIDWORKS 2019 provides the breadth of tools to tackle the most complex problems, and the depth to finish critical detail work.
-New features help you improve your product development process to get innovative products into production faster.
+SOLIDWORKS tools enable you to leverage 3D models throughout the organization, bringing processes together so you can get products to market faster.
 [Read more about SOLIDWORKS](https://www.solidworks.com/).

 ## Optimize 3D models by using SOLIDWORKS